utahrobotics/utah-lunabotics-2026/README.md

 The system is built on the [Copper framework](https://github.com/copper-project/copper-rs), which provides:
 - **Real-time task execution** with deterministic scheduling
-- **Message-passing communication** between tasks using typed channels
-- **Zero-copy data sharing** for high-performance sensor processing
 - **Distributed processing** across multiple cores and nodes
 - **Configuration-driven architecture** using RON (Rust Object Notation)
-- **Inter-Process communication** using Iceoryx2 for integration with separate processes running in ROS2 or elsewhere.
+- **Inter-Process communication** using Iceoryx2 for integration with separate processes running in ROS2 or elsewhere

 ### Core Components

 - **Vision System**: Multi-camera setup with AprilTag detection for localization
 - **LIDAR Processing**: Unitree L2 and RealSense LIDAR integration via iceoryx2 IPC.
 - **Robot State**: IMU-based orientation tracking and kinematic modeling
-- **Localization**: Sensor fusion for robot pose estimation
+- **Localization**: Sensor fusion from IMUs, and KISS-ICP for robot pose estimation
 - **Data Logging**: Real-time visualization and recording using Rerun
 - **Teleop**: Using UDP for communication between the base and bot with a custom quality of service state machine.
 - **Lunabase**: Base station software for controlling the robot as well as receiving telemetry and camera feeds.